cotes2020/jekyll-theme-chirpy/_posts/01AWS/Management/MWAA.md

   - <font color=red> encryption </font>
     - whether to enable server-side encryption for the bucket.
     - If you choose to enable server-side encryption
-      - <font color=blue> must use the same key for the S3 bucket and Amazon MWAA environment </font>
+      - <font color=LightSlateBlue> must use the same key for the S3 bucket and Amazon MWAA environment </font>
   - If you want to <font color=red> enable S3 Object lock </font>
     - can only enable S3 Object lock for bucket when you create it,
     - can't disable it later.